hyp3rd/sectools/docs/usage.md

 - `CreateExclusive`: when true, fails if the file already exists.
 - `DisableAtomic`: when true, writes directly to the target file (no temp file + rename).
 - `DisableSync`: when true, skips fsync for higher throughput at the cost of durability.
+- `SyncDir`: when true, fsyncs the parent directory after atomic rename or new-file creation.
 - `AllowAbsolute`: defaults to false.
 - `AllowSymlinks`: defaults to false.